 ▪ Robert Johnson, an artist from Celo, N.C., will present the program "Painting North Carolina state parks."

-Johnson will make a presentation on a three-year project he is currently working on.
+Johnson will make a presentation on a three-year project he is working on.
 He is hiking and sketching in all 33 North Carolina state parks and developing paintings in his studio for a show at Blue Spiral Gallery in Asheville, North Carolina, in the fall of 2020.

 ▪ Dan Gibbs, a black bear program leader with the Tennessee Wildlife Resources Agency, will present the program “What do we do about all these bears?
 Black bears in Tennessee: Their history, current status and future.”